bioconda/bioconda.github.io/_sources/recipes/braker2/README.rst.txt

 Notes
 -----
 - GeneMark software can be used for free\, but requires a license file and should be additionally installed on the machine where the BRAKER2 environment is.

+- ProtHint software can be used for free\, but doesn\'t allow redistribution and should be additionally installed on the machine where the BRAKER2 environment is.

 Link to this page